jackrl/Bomberguy/README.md

 # Bomberguy

-A game inspired on the classic Bomberman game.
+A game inspired on the classic Bomberman game made with Slick2D.